NuPeerStack/NuPeerStack.perlur.cloud/src/frontend/docs/src/introduction/why-cardano/advanced-academic-research/README.md

 [Cardano Blockchain](../) currently runs **Ouroboros Praos** version of Ouroboros series of Proof of Stake consensus protocols, this version of Ouroboros uses Verifiable Random Function in order to hide the identity of next block-producer, which brings it's own issues, however, Ouroboros Omega is being planned as an upgrade for the Cardano consensus protocol, incorporating ideas from **Ouroboros Genesis** and **Ouroboros Chronos** research papers.

-For our use-case, we have decided it will work best, if we compose our own version of Ouroboros Proof of Stake based on existing research, and ideas other teams, including the team at [Mina Protocol], are exploring such as recursive zkSNARKs.
+For our use-case, we have decided it will work best, if we compose our own version of Ouroboros Proof of Stake based on existing research, and ideas other teams, including the team at [Mina Protocol](https://minaprotocol.com/), are exploring such as recursive zkSNARKs.
 Later we will likely move to mixed consensus protocol, however for a minimal viable product, we will start with [Ouroboros Praos](https://eprint.iacr.org/2017/573) just as it is currently running on Cardano mainnet.

 ### Ouroboros Proof of Stake Research Papers